nebari-dev/nebari/docs/source/06_developers_contrib_guide/04_tests.md

 ```

 If you don't want to configure metallb interactively run the below
-bash/python command.
-This is also used in github actions since the
+bash/python command (**recommended**).
+This is also used in github
-minikube command does not [provide a non interactive way to configure
+actions since the minikube command does not [provide a non interactive
+way to configure
 addons](https://github.com/kubernetes/minikube/issues/8283).
 Here is a
 script to set the load balancer ip address
 [tests/scripts/minikube-loadbalancer-ip.py](tests/scripts/minikube-loadbalancer-ip.py).